-The programme has been run for the past seven years by Ros Ali and Jo Emeney who are experienced English teachers and tutors of creative writing.
+In 2010 Jo Emeney joined Ros Ali to run the programme.
+Both are experienced English teachers and tutors of creative writing.
 This year they have been joined by Carrie Rudzinski who has coordinated two workshops in the Waikato.
 Throughout the year, the YWP offers opportunities for talented young writers (senior high school age) to be involved in writing workshops with novelists, journalists, lyricists, bloggers, short story writers, poets, editors and comic book artists.
 Meeting like-minded peers is another vital aspect of the programme in addition to becoming part of a growing alumni.
 The workshops entail a collaborative day with tutors and guest writers for groups of up to 25 students.
 They are usually held on a school day from 9.15am to 3.15pm and there is no charge to the student.